MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 From a different system, browse to the IP address of the container host.
 You should now see the ‘Hello World’ application.

+Note: if you are working in Azure, a network security group rule will need to exist allowing traffic over port 80.
+For more information see, [Create Rule in a Network Security Group]( https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-create-nsg-arm-pportal/#create-rules-in-an-existing-nsg).

 ![](media/hello.png)

 Back in the container, exit the interactive container session.